MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ### Power BI Service

-Running this report in the Power BI service isn't supported.

-These reports may be [published to the Power BI service](powerbi-docs/powerbi-docs/create-reports/desktop-upload-desktop-files.md)
+These reports may be [published to the Power BI service](/power-bi/create-reports/desktop-upload-desktop-files)

 Once the report is published: